Grant Support

 This educational video resource covers USEPA and state funding for affordable housing projects and Brownfields redevelopment.
 This video focuses on California funding, with portions applicable in all states.
 Click here for the companion slides.

-Meet a few of the team at this recent CCIM webinar to help get your deal with environmental issues over the finish line.
+Meet a few of the team at this CCIM webinar to help get your deal with environmental issues over the finish line.
 Want to get there faster?
 JUMP TO MINUTE 8:14.

 Contact us